jieter/f-engrave/README.md

 # F-Engrave

-This is a fork of [Scorchworks F-Engrave](http://www.scorchworks.com/Fengrave/fengrave.html) version 1.41 (2014-09-08).
+This is a fork of [jieter/f-engrave]https://github.com/jieter/f-engrave) (2015) which was a fork of [Scorchworks F-Engrave](http://www.scorchworks.com/Fengrave/fengrave.html) version 1.41 (2014-09-08).

 # !!
+Work in progress !!
-Please note that this code is very likely not functional at all.
-The tests should work though.
+# !!
+Please note that this code is very likely not functional at all. !!

 ## Changes (being) made:
+ - sync with the f-engrave version 1.65

- - split(ting) into modules.
+ - split(ting) into modules
- - Decouple the GUI from the actual processing.
+ - decouple the GUI from the actual processing
- - Work towards a clean, consitent coding style, by using flake.
+ - work towards a clean, consitent coding style, by using flake
- - Tests.
+ - Tests

 ## TODOs
  - Fix text on radius
  	- SVG export
  	- Circle around
  - Fix newlines in text in .ngc comments
  - Document settings in settings file and use longer, more descriptive names.
  - Clean up settings: support settings 'TRADIUS', 'imagefile', 'clean_paths',  'TCODE' (list of character codes for the string being engraved)